st003/ticketing-system/README.md

 ## Running the tests

-Ro run the tests, run the command:
+To run the tests, run the command:

 Linux/MacOS
 ```